ntrrgc/webkit-remote-build/README.md

-webkit-remote-build is a series of scripts that enable remote compilation in WebKit.
+webkit-remote-build is a suite of scripts that enable remote compilation in WebKit.

 Its main advantages over other remote compilation tools are: